 End-of-Life Dreams: Meaning to the Dreamer

-End-of-life dreams are rarely neutral in their emotional content.
-60% are seen as comforting, 19% as distressing, and only 21% as neutral in meaning.
-Dreams and visions involving deceased relatives, friends or pets were particularly comforting; this type of dream begins 6 weeks before death and becomes more and more frequent until passing.
+Dreams and visions involving deceased relatives, friends or pets were particularly comforting.
+This type of dream begins 6 weeks before death and becomes more and more frequent until passing.
 The authors note with interest that the dead persons appearing in the dreams usually did not speak, yet their presence conveyed reassurance to the dreamer.

 The patients who have these end-of-life dreams tend to be clearly conscious and aware of their surroundings.
 The researchers state that these dreams and visions “differ most from hallucinations or delirium by the responses they evoke, including inner peace, acceptance, and the sense of impending death.”